-Coed housing facilities and food services are available on the BBCC campus.
+Student housing facilities are available on the BBCC campus.
 BBCC is one of the few community colleges in the state of Washington that has the ability to provide a traditional on-campus college living experience.

-Housing facilities are well maintained and offer students spacious rooms.
-Each room is furnished with two twin beds, two desks, two chairs and three large locker type storage closets for clothes and personal items.
-Telephone jacks are installed in each room and can be activated by contacting Qwest.
-Cable television is wired to each room at no extra expense.
-High speed internet access is available, one port per student.
+Housing facilities are well maintained, affordable, and offer students spacious rooms.
+Each room is furnished with one twin bed, two desks, two chairs and three large locker type storage closets for clothes and personal items.
+Rooms are allocated on a single occupancy basis, however, if the residence halls are over subscribed students are asked to double up on a date of application basis.
+Telephone jacks are installed in each room and can be activated by contacting Owest.
+Each room has high speed internet and cable television installed at no extra cost.
 Each floor has a TV lounge, VCR, microwave oven and pay telephones.
-The laundry room is located on the first floor of the residence halls and is equipped with clothes washers and dryers that are free for residents' use.
-In addition, a study room with computers, internet access and printers are available.
+Three kitchens equipped with appliances are available for students use.
+The laundry room is located on the first floor of the residence halls and is equipped with clothes washers and dryers; this service is also free for residents use.

 Other conveniences include weekday public bus services, recreational facilities and free parking.
 The residence halls are located close to the main campus classrooms, dining hall, library and gymnasium.
 Intramural sports and associated student body activities are available to students.
-Single rooms are available on a limited basis fall quarter and usually become more available winter and spring quarters.
 A full-time live-in residence hall supervisor and residence assistants provide supervision.
+For additional information or to request a residence hall application call (509) 793-2291.